Debunking The Most Common Myths About Polished Concrete Flooring

 Myth 2: Polished Concrete Is Only Suitable for Industrial Spaces

-This myth is born from old trends; concrete was typically used in industrial spaces and deemed unsuitable for homes, retail spaces, and other commercial spaces.
+This myth is born from old trends; concrete was typically used in industrial spaces and deemed unsuitable for homes, retail spaces, offices and other commercial spaces.

 Fortunately, this myth is dying out as more businesses choose to use polished concrete because of its durability, ease of maintenance, and aesthetic appeal.
 Industrial has become its own design trend, and everyone from retail store owners to restaurant owners has started using polished concrete.
-Supermarkets, retail stores, Apple Stores, and more have taken up the trend; polished concrete floors are in.
+Supermarkets, retail stores, Apple Stores, apartment complexes and more have taken up the trend; polished concrete floors are in.

 Myth 3: Polished Concrete Is Expensive